 Insulators

-CIGRE Technical Brochure 442 describes a variety of test methods to quantify retention of hydrophobicity under simultaneous electrical and electrolytic stress and also hydrophobicity recovery and transfer.
+CIGRE Technical Brochure (TB) 442 describes a variety of test methods to quantify retention of hydrophobicity under simultaneous electrical and electrolytic stress and also hydrophobicity recovery and transfer.

 Retention of Hydrophobicity

-• relatively short duration
+• a relatively short test duration;

-• simple geometry of test specimen
+• simple geometry of the test specimen;

-• high reproducibility
+• high test reproducibility;

-• low scatter of results
+• low scatter of results;

 Quantification of Hydrophobic Properties